ChiranjeeviLakkakula/Amazon-Products-ETL-and-Analysis-project/README.md

 ## _Language Used_

 **Python**
-1. Used python to extract data from Spotify API into JSON format.
+1. Used python to extract data from Amazon Data API into JSON format.
 2. Converted the extracted data set into Dataframe and performed transformation

 ## _Services Used_